-Walking Tour — Antoine Lavoisier Escapes an Explosive Situation on the Streets of the Marais
+Paris Walking Tour — Antoine Lavoisier Escapes an Explosive Situation in the Marais

 Explore Paris at the crossroads of two revolutions — the French Revolution and Lavoisier’s scientific revolution.
 (90 min; 4 km)